jmotwel/VGDFinal/README.txt

 For our final project, our team used multiple files as well as several images.
 These files and images must be included in order for the game to run.

-We have emailed the files to both the TA and Professor Hsiao.
-They are also included here: https://github.com/jmotwel/VGDFinal
+The necessary files are also included here: https://github.com/jmotwel/VGDFinal

-The files sent to the TA and professor are hosted on an Azure Cloud VM.
+The files are hosted on an Azure Cloud VM.
 To run the game enter http://40.71.169.155/" in the browser using Microsoft Edge or Firefox (chrome does not consistently work).
 This will display game, showing the starting animation and screen.